 …Maybe I’ll die young, like heroes die/Maybe I’ll kiss you, some wild, special way/If nobody kills me, or thrills me soon/I’ll die in your arms, under the cherry moon

 It’s absolutely gorgeous, romantic, and unlike anything else in the catalogue at this point.
 It’s when the heavily reverberated snares of “Girls & Boys” come rolling in that you realize the initial phase of the record is over; encapsulating the energy, tradition, and bittersweet ending of a temporarily joyous occasion.
-The suite is a condensed version of the entire concept of the LP, and it’s only when it ends that we are allowed to kick back and enjoy the rest of the show, as almost everything past this opening suite serves the primary function of creating a hospitable environment that borders on superfluous.
+The suite is a condensed version of the entire concept of the LP, and it’s only when it ends that we are allowed to kick back and enjoy the rest of the show, as almost everything past this opening suite serves the primary function of creating an hospitable environment that borders on superfluous.

 “Girls & Boys” is a mid-tempo track that feels much faster than it really is due to the masterful rhythm composition.
 Constantly fluctuating between his natural voice and higher registers, Prince playfully floats around his range; speaking in French and coming to grips with the reality of another unrequited love.
-It’s a relatable tale; boy meets girl and, in his own words, “…grown accustomed to her style”, and the lush horns provided by Eric Leeds, the first member of the extended Revolution, give it the exotic landscape necessary to please even the most contemporary tastes.
+It’s a relatable tale, boy meets girl and, in his own words, “…grown accustomed to her style,” and the lush horns provided by Eric Leeds, the first member of the extended Revolution, give it the exotic landscape necessary to please even the most contemporary tastes.

-“Life Can Be So Nice” is an interesting track, ramping up the intensity with fantastic cowbell percussion work by Sheila E.; who was also one of many background vocalists filling in any void in the stereo space on the previous track.
-There’s fascinating instrumentation on this track; one of the most complex grooves The Purple One ever crafted, but it’s almost all for naught.
+“Life Can Be So Nice” is an interesting track, ramping up the intensity with fantastic cowbell percussion work by Sheila E., who was also one of many background vocalists filling in any void in the stereo space on the previous track.
+There’s fascinating instrumentation on this track, one of the most complex grooves The Purple One ever crafted, but it’s almost all for naught.
 The breakdown of the track is a fourth wall joke to “Tamborine” from the previous album, with Prince slowing the groove down to say,

 No one plays the clarinet the way you play my heart.